cbCielblanc/deckbuilding/scripts/README.md

 - Provide AI routines and network RPCs through `NetworkManager`.
 - Offer helpers like `Logger`, `SaveManager` and `EventBus`.
 - Manage terrain visuals each season through `TerrainManager` and `TerrainTile`.
+- Spawn a `BiomeShop` at every season start so players can buy biome cards.

 `GameManager.play_card` emits `hand_changed` so the UI refreshes and calls `BoardManager.remove_dead` after resolving effects.
 AI opponents call the same method so structures spawn without extra triggers. `BoardManager` rebuilds the grid and emits `board_changed` whenever units move.
 Tutorial steps use `TutorialManager.start()` and `on_action(tag)`.